milooranm/TraditionalvsCausalAnalytics/README.md

 - README.md - This wonderful readme file
 - hernan_hsu_healy.png - Image for use in the README
 - LICENSE - MIT license

+---

+## Acknowledgments
+I would like to thank James Garza for his supervision, support, and feedback throughout my project.